Here is how DADGAD tuning differs from standard tuning, and how you can use it to create breathtaking music.

 A beautiful E minor 7 chord in DADGAD tuning

 To play Em7 in DADGAD, place the second finger on the sixth string, the third finger on the third string and the fourth finger on the second string, all in the second fret.
-You will need to mute the fifth string if you don't want a drone note to sound.

-Pros and Cons of DADGAD Tuning
+Pros of DADGAD Tuning

 DADGAD tuning is perfect for playing songs which are in D Major.
 Many popular folk or "fiddle" tunes are in this key.
 However, it is not practical if you want to modulate into different keys, or play in higher positions on the guitar.

-Pros: Drone Tones.
 By playing simple DADGAD chords, you can take advantage of drone notes or drone tones.
 These are open strings which are continuously repeated or sustained even when they don't form part of the chord.

 The bagpipe, an instrument closely associated with music from Scotland and Ireland, contains drone pipes.
 These are tubes that sound the same note constantly, regardless of the melody.